vmware-tanzu/tanzu-framework/cmd/cli/plugin/cluster/README.md

 Flags:
-  -h, --help                        help for upgrade -k, --kubernetes-version string   The kubernetes version to upgrade to -n, --namespace string            The namespace where the workload cluster was created.
+  -h, --help                        help for upgrade -n, --namespace string            The namespace where the workload cluster was created.
 Assumes 'default' if not specified -t, --timeout duration            Time duration to wait for an operation before timeout.
 Timeout duration in hours(h)/minutes(m)/seconds(s) units or as some combination of them (e.g. 2h, 30m, 2h30m10s) (default 30m0s)
-  -y, --yes                         Upgrade workload cluster without asking for confirmation
+      --tkr string                  TanzuKubernetesRelease(tkr) to upgrade to -y, --yes                         Upgrade workload cluster without asking for confirmation
 ```
 ```